adelinosousa/terrafirma/README.md

 # Overview 🚀

-**Terrafirma** is your new best friend for automating all things DevOps and infrastructure on GitHub.
-Think of it as a collection of opinionated, modular GitHub Actions that make the heavy lifting of setting up repositories, managing subdomains, or provisioning cloud infrastructure a walk in the park.
+**Terrafirma** aims to be your go to place for automating all things DevOps and infrastructure on GitHub.
+Think of it as a collection of opinionated, modular GitHub Actions that make the heavy lifting of setting up repositories, managing releases, or provisioning cloud infrastructure as painless as possible.
 With Terrafirma, you get plug-and-play actions that handle the boring (but crucial) stuff—so you can focus on the fun parts of your project 😎.

-In other words, we aim to take care of best practices for security, performance, and scalability, so you don't have to.
-Yes, we’re that nice.

 ## Usage 🔧

 Most of our actions need a GitHub token with just the right permissions.
 Rather than spending hours juggling tokens and permissions (yawn 😴), you can simply install the Terrafirma GitHub App.
 This nifty app handles authentication securely, so you can get right down to business.

 Ready to dive in?
 [Install the Terrafirma GitHub App](https://github.com/apps/terrafirma-linos) for your user, repository, or organization.
 Once you do, you'll get an API token that works with our `github-app-token` action to fetch the Terrafirma GitHub App token for you (check out the [example here](https://github.com/adelinosousa/terrafirma/tree/main/actions/github-app-token#usage)).
 Save the API token in your GitHub Actions secrets.
 It’s valid for 6 months (long enough for a mini vacation 🏖️), and you can regenerate it by reinstalling the app.
-Just remember, if you uninstall the app, the API token goes kaput 💥 and you won't be able to actions that require Github integration.
+Just remember, if you uninstall the app, the API token goes kaput 💥 and you won't be able to consume actions that require Github integration.

 ## Actions 🔨